mdlmdel/hot-cold-game-redux/README.md

-# Hot and Cold Guessing Game
+# Hot or Cold Guessing Game

 ## Description of the Project